-You must install librdkafka so that services can find librdkafka.so.1.
+You must install librdkafka (version 2.3 or above) so that services can find librdkafka.so.1.

 Additional requirements for Windows installations

 You must install OpenSSL 3.x libraries and add them to your system PATH.
 For example, when downloading the libraries from FireDaemon, use the MSI installer and tick the Adjust PATH system environment box.